netgroup-polito/cloud_computing_labs/lab3/1.2/README.md

 ```
 You can see the `pets` database is still available.

+> [!NOTE]
-**Note.** Do not change the number of replicas of MySQL: the database is
+> Do not change the number of replicas of MySQL: the database is
 not configured to work in a high-availability setup.

 Before proceeding to the next section, it is possible to delete the